vemonet/nanopub-js/docs/install.md

 `<nanopub-display>` is distributed on npm, so you can install it in your project, or use it via npm CDNs like [unpkg.com](https://unpkg.com).

-## 📦️ Install with package managers
+## 📦️ Install with a package manager

 The most convenient way to install a package in your project, using either `npm` or `yarn`: